-We are going to break down what in the world a Baby Friendly Hospital is and why you may want to give birth at one.
-Also, how you can go about finding one that may be local to you.
+We will break down what in the world a Baby Friendly Hospital is and why you may want to give birth at one.
+Additionally, we’ll cover how you can go about finding one that may be local to you.

 What is a Baby Friendly Hospital?